Sedow360/InternBridge/README.md

-# InterBridge - Internship Matching Platform
+# InternBridge - Internship Matching Platform

-InterBridge is a simple, phone-first web application that connects students with internship opportunities using AI-powered resume analysis and recommendation.
+InternBridge is a simple, phone-first web application that connects students with internship opportunities using AI-powered resume analysis and recommendation.

 ## Features